yashamon/web2/index.md

 [Global Fukaya category II:  singular connections, quantum obstruction theory, and other applications][6], 50 pages

-[A conformal symplectic Weinstein conjecture][18], 34 pages
+[Elliptic curves in lcs manifolds and metric invariants][18], 34 pages

 [Incompleteness for stably computable formal systems][20], 20 pages

 [A remark on deformation of Gromov non-squeezing][gromov], 3 pages

-[Gromov-Witten invariants of Riemann-Finsler manifolds][GromovFuller], 12 pages
+[Gromov-Witten invariants of Riemann-Finsler manifolds][GromovFuller], 14 pages

 ### Other manuscripts: